System-Electronics-Org/meta-sysele-h15-5.15.32/README.md

 sudo ./scripts/program_spi_flash.sh
 ```

-**Note**: this script will search the file in the same folder or in a possible yocto build folder
+**Note**: this script will search the bootloader and all the other build files in the same folder or in a possible yocto build folder

 **Optional**: If your serial device is not `/dev/ttyUSB0`, specify it as an argument:

 ```bash
 sudo ./scripts/program_spi_flash.sh /dev/ttyUSB1
 ```

-**Note**: this script will search the file in the same folder or in a possible yocto build folder
 **Note**: Root privileges (sudo) are required for serial port access.

 The script will automatically:
 - Verify build artifacts are available